 You will have 60 minutes to answer 10 questions taken from Alabama's 1965 Literacy Test which was used to disenfranchise minority voters.
-You have unlimited attempts to receive full credit.
+You will have an unlimited amount of attempts and time to achieve full credit.
 This assignment can be found in Course Content, "Week 1" folder and in the "Assignments" folder.